macss-berkeley/macss-handbook/README.md

 3. Click Transfer ownership, confirm the repo name, and enter `macss-berkeley` as the new owner.

-It happens immediately, and you keep admin on the repo.
+This happens immediately, and you keep admin on the repo.
 GitHub redirects the old path to the new one, so existing clones keep pushing and pulling and links in your syllabus still resolve.
 Update the remote when it is convenient: